niecore/docker-occu-hmip/README.md

 ```
 docker run -d -v <<PATH TO STORAGE>>:/data -p 2010:2010 --device=/dev/ttyUSB0:/dev/ttyUSB0 --name ccu occu-hmip
 ```

+To adjust the timezone of your CCU instance, simply provice a TZ environment parameter or mount your local system's timezone files.
+(See full stack example below.)

 ### Changing the USB port
 If your device is running on a different port, you have to adjust the `crRFD.conf` as well as the `run.sh` script in order to launch the daemon and to update the firmware.
 After the adjustment, the image has to be rebuild.